 - 2 tbsp cooking oil you prefer

 - 2 chicken breasts sliced into thin bite sized pieces (or tofu or pork)

-- 2 cups of chinese broccoli or broccoli florets
+- 2 cups of Chinese broccoli, broccoli florets or kale

 - 2 tsp of Thai sweet dark soy sauce

 - 2 tbsp of Thai light soy sauce

 - 3 tsp of sugar

 - Boil the dry wide rice noodles for 4-5 minutes or so, until soft, and drain them.
 Or if you were lucky and found fresh rice noodles that are bagged, microwave them in the bag for a few minutes until the noodles are soft.
 Then gently pull the noodles apart, trying to keep them in long pieces if possible.
 If you can't, it's ok, it will still taste great, but just look different from traditional Pad See Ew.

 - Peel the Chinese broccoli stalk.
 Then slice the Chinese broccoli into 2 in. pieces, cutting the stalk at an angle, and keeping the stalk pieces separate.